cuneo24/Project-3/peer-review.md

 + Template inheritance is present
 + I am seeing the use of @php a few times in the view, but it simply appears to be small convenience code, and nothing major
 + I see no techniques I am unfamiliar with
-+ For the 'root_ops' radio buttons, the conditionals for setting 'checked' are different:
++ For the 'root_ops' radio buttons, the conditionals for setting 'checked' are different, perhaps contributing to the radio button toggle issue previously mentioned:
 ```html
  <input type="radio" name="root_opts" value="nat"
                 {{ (old('root_opts') != 'nat' || $inputs['root_opts'] != 'nat') ? 'checked' : '' }}